ibm-cloud-docs/containers/cs_integrations.md

    ```
    {: codeblock}

-## Setting up Helm in {{site.data.keyword.containershort_notm}}
+## Setting up Helm in {{site.data.keyword.containerlong_notm}}
 {: #helm}

 [Helm ![External link icon](../icons/launch-glyph.svg "External link icon")](https://helm.sh) is a Kubernetes package manager.
 You can create Helm charts or use preexisting Helm charts to define, install, and upgrade complex Kubernetes applications that run in {{site.data.keyword.containerlong_notm}} clusters.
 {:shortdesc}

-Before you use Helm charts with {{site.data.keyword.containershort_notm}}, you must install and initialize a Helm instance your cluster.
+Before you use Helm charts with {{site.data.keyword.containerlong_notm}}, you must install and initialize a Helm instance in your cluster.
 You can then add the {{site.data.keyword.Bluemix_notm}} Helm repository to your Helm instance.

 Before you begin, [target your CLI](cs_cli_install.html#cs_cli_configure) to the cluster where you want to use a Helm chart.